Commodity Futures Modernization Act of 2000: Introduction

-Although hailed by the PWG on the day of congressional passage as "important legislation" to allow "the United States to maintain its competitive position in the over-the-counter derivative markets", by 2001 the collapse of Enron brought public attention to the CFMA's treatment of energy derivatives in the "Enron Loophole."
-Following the Federal Reserve's emergency loans to "rescue" American International Group (AIG) in September, 2008, the CFMA has received even more widespread criticism for its treatment of credit default swaps and other OTC derivatives.
+Although hailed by the PWG on the day of congressional passage as "important legislation" to allow "the United States to maintain its competitive position in the over-the-counter derivative markets", by 2001 the collapse of Enron brought public attention to the CFMA's treatment of energy derivatives in the "Enron Loophole".
+Following the Federal Reserve's emergency loans to "rescue" American International Group (AIG) in September 2008, the CFMA has received even more widespread criticism for its treatment of credit default swaps and other OTC derivatives.

 In 2008 the "Close the Enron Loophole Act" was enacted into law to regulate more extensively "energy trading facilities."
 On August 11, 2009, the Treasury Department sent Congress draft legislation to implement its proposal to amend the CFMA and other laws to provide "comprehensive regulation of all over-the counter derivatives."
 This proposal was revised in the House and, in that revised form, passed by the House on December 11, 2009, as part of H.R.
 4173 (Dodd–Frank Wall Street Reform and Consumer Protection Act).
-Separate, but similar, proposed legislation was introduced in the Senate and still awaiting Senate action at the time of the House action.
+Separate, but similar, proposed legislation was introduced in the Senate and is still awaiting Senate action at the time of the House action.